A Patient’s Journey

 When I travel, I take along an emergency cortisone injection.

 I am seeing my endocrinologist 6 monthly to monitor blood results and how I’m feeling.

 It has been an interesting journey.
-Living with hypopituitarism is not a big deal.
 I am grateful for the support of the Australian Pituitary Foundation throughout my journal with hypopituitarism.